ToasterTechHelp/Dengi/README.md

 `main.py` now runs in fail-fast mode by default: if the agent orchestrator or hotfix workflow hits a fatal error, the Docker log monitor shuts down and the process exits with a non-zero status.
 Set `DENGI_FAIL_FAST=false` if you prefer the legacy behavior where the service keeps running despite failures.

 To avoid spamming duplicate PRs for a noisy log, the `ContinuousHotfixPipeline` keeps a signature cache for each error (default 10-minute TTL).
 Adjust `DENGI_EVENT_TTL_SECONDS` if you want a longer or shorter cooldown before the same error can trigger another patch attempt.

+If you only need a single automated fix per run, set (or leave the default) `DENGI_STOP_AFTER_FIRST_PR=true`.
+The monitor shuts down after the first PR is created so it won’t keep opening new branches in a loop.
+Set it to `false` to let the pipeline continue processing subsequent errors.